tbssnch/brooklyn-max/README.md

 After you are in the desktop,

-Type "git clone https://github.com/tbssnch/brooklyn-rail.git" and hit enter.
+Type "git clone https://github.com/tbssnch/transit-tracker.git" and hit enter.

-Now, type in "cd brooklyn-rail" and hit enter
+Now, type in "cd transit-tracker" and hit enter

 Next, type "atom ." (or whichever text editor you prefer) and hit enter.